kkensuke/myjb/_build/html/_sources/programming/github/github.md

 ### make a branch and change branches at local

-When you make a repository, only main branch exists at first.
+When you make a repository, the only main branch exists at first.
-So, you are in main branch by default.
+So, you are in the main branch by default.

-you can check your current branch by
+You can check the current branch by
 ```
 $ git branch
 ```

-you can see all branches including remote branches by
+You can see all branches including the remote branches by
 ```
 $ git checkout -a
 ```

-1, when making new branch at local (branch not in remote) Let's make a new branch!
+1, Making new branch at local (branch not in remote)

+Let's make a new branch!
 ```
 # make a branch